Frequently asked questions

 What is the difference between counselling and psychotherapy?

-In practice, the boundary between counselling and psychotherapy is often less clear than the terms suggest.
-Psychotherapy tends to involve a deeper and longer exploration of patterns, history, and underlying experience — including how earlier relationships and experiences shape the way we respond now.
+Psychotherapy tends to involve a deeper and often longer exploration of patterns, history, relationships, and underlying experience — including how earlier experiences may shape the way we respond now.

 What does trauma-informed mean in practice?